Trustlink-APIM/chips/docs/2-CHIPS-for-Individuals/01-CHIPS-Onboarding.md

 # Flow
 ## User sign up
-Once the user indicates that they want to sign up for a CHIPS&reg; profile and account a check is done to see is the mobile number has been registered before or not.
+Once the user indicates that they want to sign up for a CHIPS&reg; profile and account, a check is done to see if the mobile number has been registered before or not.

 <!--
 type: tab